adamburns/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Computational biology and chemistry
+- Computational biology
+- DNA computing
 - Infectious diseases
 - Drug discovery
 - Food science
-- Chemical engineering

 # Education to show in About widget
 education: